Home | Community | FAQ | Issues | Twitter | Edit documents

 If you need more capacity or you want to control access to the entire server, you can install a dedicated server.
 It’s not that complicated.
 Here is a tutorial: https://openbiomaps.org/documents/en/server_install.html

-If you want to create your own database project on an existing server, you must have access to a database on that server.
-Once you have this, you can easily set up your own database project there, the steps for which you can see here: https://openbiomaps.org/documents/en/tutorials.html#new-project and here: https://openbiomaps.org/documents/en/new_project.html
+If you want to create your database project on an existing server, you must have access to a database on that server.
+Once you have this, you can easily set up your database project there, the steps for which you can see here: https://openbiomaps.org/documents/en/tutorials.html#new-project and here: https://openbiomaps.org/documents/en/new_project.html

 OpenBioMaps Consortium